Course Overview

 Module Description

 Learners will undertake 200 hours of supervised clinical placement in a sport and/or exercise related environment.
 At least 50 of these hours will take place in the Learner Sports clinic.
-10% of placement hours can be acquired during first and second years following successful completion of Level 4 modules.
+10% of placement hours can be acquired during first and second years following successful completion of the modules.
 Learners will be supported in obtaining and undertaking further supervised placement activities outside of the Institute.
 Portobello Institute understand the importance of securing placements for learners so that they can compound their academic learning with hands on practical experiences.
 Portobello Institute have an arrangement with several organisations that accommodate our learners during their placement.
 Theses placements are assigned to learners based on their geographical home address and individual needs.
 Programme managers will support them through this aspect of learning and assessment.
 Placement Supervisors are nominated by each placement and mentor the learners whilst on placement.
 They also complete a report on the placement and return to the Programme manager on completion of the placement.

 On completion of this module learners will be able to demonstrate achievement of the Society of Sports Therapists Standards of Proficiency drawing on their learning from the experience undertaking this module and other modules within the course.